acrucetta/pomodoro/README.md

    sudo ./pomodoro_timer s
    ```
    The 's' argument starts the timer and activates website blocking.

+3. When the timer is finished, the program will automatically unblock the websites and exit.

+4. To exit the program before the timer is finished, press `Ctrl+C` to send the `SIGINT` signal.

 ## Configuring Websites to Block
 Edit the `websites.txt` file in the project directory to list the websites you want to block, one per line.
 Example: